 Turbulent days also exist at the College when the students demand participation in the administration.
 The students vote for a sit-in, which develops into a dance-in.

 John offers the group facilities to rehearse in the conservatory of his Hampstead home.
 After one groovy session, the group are just leaving when a beam whisks them up to a waiting Alphoid spacecraft, along with their musical instruments and Vic’s tonaliser.

-Matthew (a young admirer of Olivia and leader of the Student Action Committee) is instrumental in settling the differences between the students and the Administration at the London College of Arts, but the agreed compromise antagonises the staff who decide to use the same tools as the students and organise a lock-out.
+Matthew (Carl Rigg) – a young admirer of Olivia and leader of the Student Action Committee – is instrumental in settling the differences between the students and the Administration at the London College of Arts, but the agreed compromise antagonises the staff who decide to use the same tools as the students and organise a lock-out.

-With only hours before they are to make their important debut at the Round House, Tomorrow discover their instruments are locked inside the college.
-Using his masculine charm on Dr Suzanne Gilmore, the attractive doctor of music – and one of his many girlfriends – Ben instigates the retrieval of the instruments.
+With only hours before they are to make their important debut at the Round House, Toomorrow discover their instruments are locked inside the college.
+Using his masculine charm on Dr Suzanne Gilmore (Tracey Crisp), the attractive doctor of music – and one of his many girlfriends – Ben instigates the retrieval of the instruments.

-A hectic car chase ensues across London to the Round House, by which time each of the group has attracted a roadie.
-Vic has the serious ballet student and pop convert, Amy; Olivia has brought along Matthew; Karl has become attracted to Sylvana; and Ben has several girls in tow, including Suzanne and Francoise.
+A hectic car chase ensues across London to the Round House, by which time each of the group has attracted a roadie: Vic has the serious ballet student and pop convert, Amy (Imogen Hassall); Olivia has brought along Matthew; Karl has become attracted to Sylvana (Kubi Chaza); and Ben has several girls in tow, including Suzanne and Françoise (Maria O’Brien).